bhosaleprashant/practicedemos/README.md

 # practicedemos
-These are the practice demos on Serialization, Externaization
+These are the practice demos on Serialization, Externalisation